K BLICK ARTIST

+K Blick is South Korean artist based in London and Portugal.
 K Blick completed her initial degree in Tokyo, followed by a Master's in Fine Art at Central Saint Martins, London.
-Her work has been exhibited internationally such as, the Florence Biennale, the Tate Modern and the Saatchi Gallery in London, UK.
-Recent solo and group exhibitions include among others: Small is Beautiful, Flowers Gallery, Cork Street, London (2021); Our Home, This Mortal Coil, Ione and Mann Gallery, Cromwell Place, London (2021); Ashurst Emerging Artist Prize, Shortlisted Artist Group Exhibition, Ashurst, London (2021); Moving Fast Moving Closer, London Grads Now, Saatchi Gallery, London (2020); Tate Mammals, Tate Exchange, Featured Group Installation, Tate Modern (2019).
-Her works are held in prestigious collections such, as the Bulgari Private Collection in Italy, and the Shahmoon Private Collection in the UK.
+Her work has been exhibited internationally such as the Florence Biennale, the Tate Modern and the Saatchi Gallery in London, UK.
+Recent solo exhibition The Origin of The Milky Way, Camila Grimaldi Gallery, Rome (2023) and duo exhibition Turning Tables, Night Cafe Gallery, London (2023), and group exhibitions include among others: Small is Beautiful, Flowers Gallery, Cork Street, London (2022); Our Home, This Mortal Coil, Ione and Mann Gallery, Cromwell Place, London (2021); Ashurst Emerging Artist Prize, Shortlisted Artist Group Exhibition, Ashurst, London (2021); Moving Fast Moving Closer, London Grads Now, Saatchi Gallery, London (2020); Tate Mammals, Tate Exchange, Featured Group Installation, Tate Modern (2019).
+Her works are held in prestigious collections such as the Bulgari Private Collection and Caffè Mauro Private Collection in Italy, and the Shahmoon Private Collection in the UK, Isabella Del Frate Rayburn Private Collection in Switzerland.

 kblickartist@gmail.com